 - Counsel to UCB in a declaratory judgment patent infringement action against a technology transfer company in the U.S. District Court for the Eastern District of Virginia.
 The litigation involved UCB’s biologic Cimzia®, an antibody approved for the treatment of Crohn's disease and rheumatoid arthritis, among other indications.
 Successfully obtained summary judgment of no infringement; a decision affirmed by the U.S. Court of Appeals for the Federal Circuit.

-- Successful representation of a pharmaceutical conglomerate in a series of Hatch-Waxman patent infringement cases in the U.S. District Court for the District of Delaware against eight generic manufacturers.
-The actions involved a blockbuster pharmaceutical drug indicated for treatment of seizures and pain.
+- Successful representation of Pfizer in a series of Hatch-Waxman patent infringement cases in the U.S. District Court for the District of Delaware against eight generic manufacturers.
+The actions involved the blockbuster pharmaceutical Lyrica®, indicated for treatment of seizures and pain.
 Trial wins on all asserted patents have been upheld by the U.S. Court of Appeals for the Federal Circuit, and have guided enforcement strategies in other jurisdictions around the world.

-- Counsel to a medical device manufacturer in patent infringement actions in the U.S. District Court for the District of Massachusetts involving seven patents asserted by a commercial competitor against the client’s sole product line.
+- Counsel to Abiomed in patent infringement actions in the U.S. District Court for the District of Massachusetts involving seven patents asserted by a commercial competitor against the client’s sole product line.

-- Representation of a pharmaceutical conglomerate in litigation involving breach of contract allegations related to a research and license agreement between a university and the client involving one of the client’s drug products.
+- Representation of Pfizer in litigation involving breach of contract allegations related to a research and license agreement between a university and the client involving one of the client’s drug products.